 Where the applicant is unable to certify to any of the statements in this Certifications form, he or she shall attach an explanation to this application regarding the particular statement that cannot be certified.
-Please check here \square if an explanation is attached to this application.
+Please check here \Box if an explanation is attached to this application.
 Please note that the applicant is still required to sign the Certifications form to certify to all the other applicable statements.

-Grantee Agency Name and Address: Grantee IRS/ Vendor Number: False statements or claims made in connection with COPS grants (ir result in fines, imprisonment, disbarment from participating in fede remedy available by law. , I certify that the assurances provided are true and accurate to the b est of my knowledge 2.
-Elections or other selections of new officials will not relieve the grante ee entity of its obliga tions under this grant Signature of Law Enforcement Executive/Agency Executive Date (For your electronic signature, please type in your name) Date (For your electronic signature, please type in your name)
+Grantee Agency Name and Address:

+Grantee IRS/ Vendor Number:

+False statements or claims made in connection with COPS Office grants (including cooperative agreements) may result in fines, imprisonment, disbarment from participating in federal grants or contracts, and/or any other remedy available by law.

+I certify that the assurances provided are true and accurate to the best of my knowledge.

+Elections or other selections of new officials will not relieve the grantee entity of its obligations under this grant.

+Signature of Law Enforcement Executive/Agency Executive Date

+Signature of Government Executive/Financial Official Date

-Appendix C - Community Policing Defined
+Appendix C - Community policing defined